SidOfc/treevial/README.md

 ## Roadmap

 - [x] Completely isolate tests from each other.
-- [ ] Support "sidebar" style.
 - [x] Make mappings configurable.
+- [-] Support "sidebar" style.
+- [ ] Write more tests
+    - [ ] marking / unmarking child directories
+    - [ ] marking / unmarking folded paths
+    - [ ] moving more than one file / directory at once
+- [ ] Cache the tree when moving up in `s:`, set `b:` root when moving around
-- [ ] Document, document, document, document, document!!
+- [ ] Make the README user-friendly

 ## Development